Prospective Student Disability Information

 Typical accommodations may include alternate testing arrangements (extended time, quiet location, use of a word processor), access to an electronic textbook or a copy of class notes.

-Writing Center tutors provide assistance with all writing assignments, and the Math Center tutors provide assistance with most math courses, as well as some computer science, statistics (including economics & psychology), chemistry and physics courses.
+Writing Center tutors provide assistance with all writing assignments, and the Math Center tutors provide assistance with most math courses, as well as some computer science, statistics (including economics and psychology), chemistry, and physics courses.

 Tutoring services are free of charge to all Fisher students.
 To make an appointment, visit TutorTrac.
 "Walk-ins" are welcome but subject to consultant availability.
 The Centers are located on the top floor of the Golisano Academic Gateway.

-Peer tutoring in other 100 and 200 level courses is also available free of charge through the Center for Academic Advising and Support Services.
+Peer tutoring in other 100 and 200 level courses is also available free of charge through the Center for Academic Affairs and Support Services.

 Students are responsible for aids or assistance of a personal nature such as wheelchairs, hearing aids, computers for home use, or attendants for services of a personal nature including assistance with life coaching.